 There’s a lot of misunderstanding around how many page views are required to make money blogging.
 And the truth is no one can give you a definite answer to that.

 However, if you have no idea what you’re doing or how to run a business with a blog, you could have tons of page views every month and only make a few hundred dollars.

 On the other hand, a seasoned pro who knows exactly what they’re doing could quickly get 50,000 monthly pageviews and earn $10,000 each month from blogging.

 According to the Busy Budgeter, if you have more than 100,000 monthly pageviews on your blog (in total, not unique), you can consider turning blogging into a full-time job.

-However, this doesn’t guarantee that you’ll earn money every time you hit 100,000 pageviews.
+However, this doesn’t guarantee that you’ll earn income from your blog every time you hit 100,000 pageviews.

-How long does it take to start making money from blogging?
+How long does it take to start making money from your blog content?

 How quickly you start making money depends on many factors that we already mentioned, such as how hard you work to obtain this goal.